Nikon D1 vs P900

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the D1 and the P900 have been discontinued, but can regularly be found used on eBay.
+Both the D1 and the P900 have been discontinued, but can regularly be found used on ebay.
 The D1 was replaced by the Nikon D1X, while the P900 was followed by the Nikon P950.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D1 and P900 can be found, respectively, in the Nikon D1 Manual (free pdf) or the online Nikon P900 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D1 and the Nikon P900?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.